w3ctag/tag.w3.org/explainers/index.md

 - the proposed approach to solving the problem;
 - the way the proposed solution may be used in practice to address the intended use cases, via example code;
 - any other venues (such as mailing list, pull requests or issue threads external to the location of the explainer) where the reader may catch up on discussions regarding the proposed feature or features;
+- what other proposed features the proposed solution depends on, if any;
 - the alternatives which have already been considered and why they were not chosen;
 - accessibility, security and privacy implications which have been considered as part of the design process.